The NAFEMS Glossary

 Material PropertiesThe physical properties required to define the material behaviour for analysis purposes.
 For stress analysis typical required material properties are Young's modulus, Poisson's ratio, density and coefficient of linear expansion.
 The material properties must have been obtained by experiment.

-Material Stiffness Matrix Material Flexibility MatrixThe material stiffness matrix allows the stresses to be found from a given set of strains at a point.
-The material flexibility is the inverse of this, allowing the strains to be found from a given set of stresses.
-Both of these matrices must be symmetric and positive definite.
+Material Stiffness MatrixThe material stiffness matrix allows the stresses to be found from a given set of strains at a point.
+This matrix must be symmetric and positive definite.
+See also Material Flexibility Matrix.

 Matrix ProductsTwo matrices A and B can be multiplied together if A is of size (j*k) and B is of size (k*l).
 The resulting matrix is of size (j*l).